volterraedge/terraform-provider-volterra/docs/resources/volterra_gcp_vpc_site.md

   }
   gcp_region    = ["us-west1"]
   instance_type = ["n1-standard-4"]

-  // One of the arguments from this list "logs_streaming_disabled log_receiver" must be set logs_streaming_disabled = true
+  // One of the arguments from this list "log_receiver logs_streaming_disabled" must be set

+  log_receiver {
+    name      = "test1"
+    namespace = "staging"
+    tenant    = "acmecorp"
+  }

   // One of the arguments from this list "ingress_gw ingress_egress_gw voltstack_cluster" must be set